TessDejaeghere/InformationScience/assignments/INFORMATION_SCIENCE_ReadMe.txt

 * !pip install tqdm
 * !pip install rich

+!!!!!!!!!!
+IMPORTANT:
+THESE ARE JUST PACKAGES TO MAKE THE OUTPUT LOOK FANCY.
+IF THE RICH PACKAGE OR THE TQDM PACKAGE CAUSES YOU TROUBLE, PLEASE OPEN ONE OF THESE FILES:

+"INFORMATION_SCIENCE_EXAM_TessDejaeghere_No_Rich_package.ipynb"
+OR
+"INFORMATION_SCIENCE_EXAM_TessDejaeghere_No_Rich_package.py"

+THEY DO THE SAME THING, BUT IN RAW PYTHON.

 > run the first code block to import all the necessary modules

 APP INFO